Diseases & Conditions : Growth and Development

 Let your child put stickers on paper to make a design.

-Count things out loud to teach your child about numbers (i.e., count eggs in the carton, stairs as you go up, or fingers and toes).
+Count things out loud to teach your child about numbers (such as count eggs in the carton, stairs as you go up, or fingers and toes).

 Play with soap bubbles.